Teiaiagon: History

 The Senecas left the village, either pushed out by, or voluntarily for, the Mississaugas by 1701.
+The Ojibwe oral tradition is that they attacked the Haudenosee and were victorious.
+The Taiaiako'n Historical Preservation Society and other sources state that the village was destroyed by the French led by Marquis de Denonville, Governor General of New France.
+In 1687, De Denonville led a campaign against the Five Nations and was known to have stopped at the Humber River mouth in 1687, as well as the Rouge River to the east near Ganatsekwyagon.

-With the removal of the Iroquois from southern Ontario by the Mississaugas, the Anishinaabe and French trade began to flourish in the region shortly after the Great Peace of Montreal of 1701.
+With the removal of the Iroquois from the north shore of Lake Ontario, the Anishinaabe and French trade began to flourish in the region shortly after the Great Peace of Montreal of 1701.
 Associated with this trade, there was a very small French garrison or Magasin Royal located near the site of Teiaiagon from 1720 to 1730.
 In 1730, the French garrison was located downriver of the site.
 A store was later built at the mouth of the Humber in 1750 and Fort Rouillé soon after, east of the Humber.

 The Mississaugas did not live at the site of the village of Teiaiagon, but had a village located across the Humber River, on the west bank of the river, near Old Mill Road and Bloor Street, from 1788-1805.
 James Bâby from Detroit in 1816 acquired the land now called Baby Point and only had orchards located on the site of Teiaiagon.
 The site was relatively undisturbed as it was not farmed.
 The Teiaiagon area was acquired by the government for a military fortress and army barracks, but then was sold to Robert Home Smith, who began developing the Baby Point subdivision in 1912.
 In 1949, at the south-west corner of Baby Point Road and Baby Point Crescent, a plaque was erected, briefly mentioning "Taiaiagon."